samos123/samos123.github.com/content/istio/securing-redis-with-istio-tls-origination.md

 ```

 ### Summary
- able to use Istio to do TLS originiation using the sidecar instead
+You were able to use Istio to do TLS originiation using the sidecar instead
 of using the egress gateway by just using a DestinationRule and a ServiceEntry.
-We validated that TLS origination is working as expected.
+You also validated that TLS origination is working as expected.